Recovery is just a phone call away. We’re here for you 24 hours a day, 7 days a week. Call (352) 771-2700

 Impaired Nutrient Absorption

-Since alcohol causes the intestines to move faster than normal, sometimes nutrients from food aren’t absorbed well.
-Over a long time, this effect can result in nutrient deficiencies and malnutrition, and often requires supplementation and medical attention.
+Since alcohol causes the intestines to move faster than normal, nutrients from food are sometimes not absorbed well.
+Over time, this effect can result in nutrient deficiencies and malnutrition, which often requires supplementation and medical attention.

 Irritable Bowel Syndrome (IBS)